aesgu001/rshell/README.md

 6. Any output redirection will be ignored should any input redirection fail in one command.

 7. Piping commands without operands, such as `ls -r |`, will be treated as a syntax error.

+8. Any child process will automatically be terminated by the `^C` signal, stopped or running.
+Interrupted processes will display the shell prompt in a disorderly manner.

+9. The built-in stack data structure can store more than one stopped child process, but only the top child process may continue by entering `fg` or `bg`, since the only way to terminate it is by sending the `^C` signal.

+10. Killing a stopped child process using 'kill -9' will print the shell prompt in a disorderly manner.
+"Resuming" a killed child process will exit the shell.

+11. Resuming child processes in the background will not be stopped if they are trying to read from the shell's standard input.

 ### ls Bugs/Issues/Limitations